adamaveray/blight/README.md

 ### Updating

 When published, original post Markdown files will be organised into date folders, such as `posts/2013/02/2013-02-02-post.md`.
 To make changes to a previous post, just locate the post in these date folders, make any changes, and trigger a rebuild of the site.

+### Media

+Any additional files accompanying posts, such as images, should be stored in the `assets/` directory.
+These files will then be available at the web root.

+eg:	`blog-data/assets/img/photo.jpg` → `http://www.example.com/img/photo.jpg`

 ## Themes